geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His crafty spirit at the effort fled —
 Beneath the monarch's arm the champion laid,
 His sword was lifted for the stroke of fate,
-When Henry's falchion fell with deadly weight ;
+When Henry's falchion fell with deadly weight;